pdelong42/mandelbrojt/README.md

 Clojure's concurrency and parallel processing semantics.
 That, and access to Java's GUI widget set makes it easier to render graphically than in other langauges and environments.
-Granted, this will start life by emitting only text as output.
-But I plan to get to the graphical output once I learn how to do that from Clojure.
+Granted, this will start life by emitting only text as output, or writing to an uncompressed PNM file.
+But I plan to get to the interactive graphical output once I learn how to do that from Clojure.

 "But Mandebrot set, on the JVM?
 Won't it be horribly slow?", I can already hear you asking.
 Maybe, but I don't care.
 And frankly, I intend to prove that